SnootyMonkey/lein-sphinx/README.md

 ## Configuration

-To configure lein-sphinx for your project add a map of the [configuration options](http://sphinx-doc.org/invocation.html#invocation) that will be provided to sphinx-build when it is invoked.
+To configure lein-sphinx for your project add a map of the [sphinx-build options](http://sphinx-doc.org/invocation.html#invocation) that will be provided to sphinx-build when it is invoked.
 These options are provided in a map with a key of :sphinx in your project map (or in a specific profile if you prefer).

 The :sphinx map can have the following keys: